SharadaSrinivasan/1WCwebsite/content/talk/talk-13/talk-13.md

 event: Internet Governance Forum 2016
 event_url: https://www.intgovforum.org/multilingual/content/igf-2016
 location: Guadalajara
-summary: 1 World Connected presented at 5 workshops at the Internet Governance Forum in 2016, including at two main sessions.
+summary: 1 World Connected organized 2 workshops and held the annual DC meeting for Connecting the Unconnected.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.